 1 Human Rights Principle 1: We support and respect the protection of internationally proclaimed human rights Principle 2: We make sure that we are not complicit in human rights abuses Human Rights in our own operations Optima declares its full support for the United Nations Universal Declaration of Human Rights.
 Optima's operations are based in Germany and Switzerland.
-According to the Verisk Maplecroft Human Rights Risk Index 2016, these countries have a low prevalence of human rights-related risks (see "Further information").
-Therefore, direct implications are not likely.
+According to the Verisk Maplecroft Human Rights Risk Index 2016, Optima's operation countries have a low prevalence of human rights-related risks (see "Further information").
 Our research and development activities are carried out exclusively in Germany, in cooperation with renowned research institutions.
 All quality standards and sector commitments are fully adhered to.
 One of our main research partners is also a signee to the UN Global Compact.
-Human rights in our supply chain In its supply chain, Optima collaborates with a number of tier 1 suppliers and contract manufacturers, which are located in Germany and France.
+Human rights in our supply chain Optima's supply chain which is formed by numerous tier 1 suppliers is located in Germany and France.
+As mentioned above, those countries are considered holding a low potential of human rights infractions.
 Therefore, the exposure to human rights-related risks in case of tier 1 suppliers is also considered minimal.
 Our detailed sustainability standards for our suppliers require them to adhere to the UN Global Compact Principles (see "Further information").
 Also, tier 1 suppliers are requested to report any human rights-related incidents in their own operations or supply chains to Optima.
 As a measurement of outcome, we monitor the number of complaints, incidents or other issues related to human right abuses, both in our own operations and our supply chain.
 In the last year, as in the year before, no such incidents were brought to the knowledge of Optima. √ 0 human rights-related incidents